bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ## Coordinate System JSON (`*_coordsystem.json`) & Photos of electrode positions (`_photo.jpg`)

 This file provides metadata on the global coordinate system in which the electrodes are placed.
-This file is RECOMMENDED, the listed required fields below have to be contained in case a `*_coordsystem.json` is provided.
-This system can be defined via reference pictures, anatomical landmarks, images of the brain or a reference atlas.
-For more details see the [BIDS Coordinate Systems specifications](../appendices/coordinate-systems.md).
+This file is **RECOMMENDED**, and the listed required fields below must be included if a `*_coordsystem.json` file is provided.

+The coordinate system can be defined using reference pictures, anatomical landmarks, brain images, or a reference atlas.
+For more details, see the [BIDS Coordinate Systems specifications](../appendices/coordinate-systems.md).

 Fields relating to the ephys probe and electrode  positions: